GSA/cto-website/_guides/Agile_Contracts_PWS_Template.md

 _Sample Objective Statement_

 <p><i> "{Name of organization} is seeking the creation of {feature name} prototype of {name of system}.
 The new {name of system} will {desired high-level functionality} and meet evolving requirements while leveraging Agile best practices in software development including but not limited to; open source code, human-centered design, and with an extensible infrastructure and robust communication between the product sponsor and the project team.” </i></p>
 <p><i> “A minimum viable product (MVP) of this system is expected within the first {Time frame} under this task order.
 It is the Agency’s desire that the critical components, which are defined as “must haves” in priority (see {section name requirements}), are included to the greatest extent possible in the MVP.
-The MVP, which emerges out of user testing, must fall within the scope of the Product Vision as described in the statement of work or statement of objectives."</i></p>
+The MVP, which emerges out of user testing, must fall within the scope of the Product Vision as described in the statement of work or statement of objectives.
+Examples of high-level user stories include, “As a program manager, I would live to view a list FedRamp approved applications online so that I can invest on the right tools for my projects"</i></p>

 <h2>Constraints</h2>